 - FHSAA EL3 Consent and Release Form [Grades 6 - 12: due annually at the start of every school year, before student's first day of practice]

-- CDS Sports Conduct Form [Grades 4 - 12: due annually at the start of every school year, before student's first day of practice - students must sign also]
+- CDS Sports Conduct Form [Grades 4 - 12: due annually at the start of every school year, before student's first day of practice]

-The FHSAA requires all students who are going to play a high school sport (this includes middle school students) to complete the "Concussion in Sports" video before you are eligible to participate in the sport.
+The FHSAA requires all student-athletes to complete the following before they are eligible to participate in sports.
 This is now a yearly requirement.
-There is no fee to order/take this course.
+There is no fee to order/take these courses: